-Susie Schmitz is a Crisis & Disaster Management Analyst at Constant Associates with over 10 years of experience in disaster planning, research, and education.
+Susie Schmitz is an Associate at Constant Associates with over 10 years of experience in disaster planning, research, and education.
 She holds a Masters of Arts degree in International Disaster Psychology from the University of Denver and specializes in emergency management evaluation, nonprofit and faith-based continuity planning, disaster behavioral health course development, and interagency community partnership building.

 Prior to joining CONSTANT Susie worked in a variety of sectors within the disaster field.
 Starting in academic research at the University of Miami Miller School of Medicine, Center for Disaster and Extreme Event Preparedness where she led disaster behavioral health trainings with first responders and public health staff.
 Then, after a short international move to Japan, Susie came back to the United States and transitioned into the nonprofit realm as Director of Programs at San Francisco Community Agencies Responding to Disaster.
 There she co-developed “Psychological First Aid for Volunteer Responders” for SF Neighborhood Emergency Response Teams, provided disaster planning technical assistance to nonprofit and faith-based organizations, supported the creation of SF VOAD, and liaised between nonprofits and local government for disaster planning.